top of page

 Please check out my blog which contains musings on life as an academic and issues in music education.

 I love being at home with my family and my two dogs, Mr Chips the (mad) dachshund and Shine, the (even madder) Italian Greyhound.
 In addition to always working on improving my singing, I am learning to play jazz piano online, a source of equal parts joy and frustration!

 Melissa Forbes is an Australian singer whose voice has the ability to seamlessly move between genres.
 Melissa is equally at home singing jazz, rnb and soul, blues and folk music.
 Brisbane News described her sound as the "best of Ella, Etta and Aretha".
 She has released two albums, No More Mondays, and The Intimacy of Distance which was a collaboration with Brazliian singer and guitarist Bianca Obino.
 Performance highlights include appearances at the Queensland Music Festival, Port Fairy Folk Festival, Brisbane Jazz Festival, Women In Voice 21 and 23, featured vocalist with David Hobson and singing backing vocals for Michael Buble with a cappella super group Naturally 7.
 Melissa has performed nationally and internationally in Japan, Singapore and the USA.

 SHORT ACADEMIC BIO

-Melissa is an early career researcher.
-Her PhD thesis (2016) explored collaborative learning for music practice and performance in higher music education.
-Her research in the field of performance science and psychology focuses on the relationship between singing, health and wellbeing.
-Melissa researches singers’ experiences, from community singing groups through to professional vocalists.
-Melissa also researches music performance pedagogy, collaborative learning and social theories of learning.
+Melissa's PhD thesis (2016) explored collaborative learning for music practice and performance in higher music education.
+In addition to her program of research on singing, Melissa researches music performance pedagogy, collaborative learning and social theories of learning.

 bottom of page